offering full-time care as a private dayhome in Leduc Alberta.

 More free (self-directed play) to discover and follow their interests and develop their creativity.
 Daycare centers may have more teacher-directed activities as part of their curriculum.

 Of course, there are also disadvantages with every choice we make.
-A private dayhome does not provide subsidy for low-income families, we do not have backups available during vacations (this would be difficult for families who do not have family to help out or an employer that is understanding in allowing work from home), it also requires a lot of trust in the provider (which doesn't come easily for some of us).
+A private dayhome does not provide subsidy for low-income families, we do not have backups available during vacations (this would be difficult for families who do not have family to help out or an employer that is not understanding in allowing work from home), it also requires a lot of trust in the provider (which doesn't come easily for some of us).

 I know Leduc has many dayhome providers so I appreciate you taking the time to get to know and consider me for the job!

 My name is Jessica.
 Childcare is a new adventure for me!
 While opening a dayhome is new to me, caring for children has been a big part of my life for the last 11 years.
 I started off in the marketing world after graduating from NAIT.
 I worked at an advertising agency for 7 years and one year with a qualitative research company.
 After I had my daughter, I returned to work for two years but ultimately made the decision to stay home and pursue portrait photography as a side gig to "stay-at-home-mom" until they were both in school full-time.

 I have two children of my own (11 year old girl and 6 year old boy).
 I am married to my junior-high sweetheart, Jeff.
 We both grew up and went to school in Leduc.
 Jeff and the kids are excited and very supportive of my desire to run a dayhome.

 Motherhood is complicated and full of lessons.
 My experience with my own children has been so valuable in my life and I am confident that 11 years of motherhood, has prepared me for this very important work.